CEI-lab/ece3400-2017/docs/tutorials/readme.md

 **Related to Life!**

-* [Informal post by Facebook Director of Aeronautical Platforms, Martin Gomez](./Life/FB_MartinGomez), on how to best use your College experience!
+* [Informal post by Director Martin Gomez](./Life/FB_MartinGomez), on how to best use your College experience!